Kofán Collaborative Project: Collection of Audio-Video Materials and Texts

 While a detailed study of language contact including borrowings is yet to be conducted, A’ingae shows a moderate number of apparently quite recent borrowings from Spanish.
 Beyond Spanish, speakers of A’ingae have also experienced significant periods of contact with Ecuadorian Kichwa, Tukanoan languages such as Siona and Secoya, and Tupian languages, such as Cocama, with some intermarriage in recent decades (Cepek 2018).
 Several secondary sources mention borrowings or other connections with other families such as Chibchan, though such claims have yet to be substantiated and there is no known contact with such groups at present.

-The data in this deposit was mainly collected in July and August of 2017.
+The data in this collection was mainly collected in July and August of 2017.

 Acknowledgement and citation